netxms/netxms-doc/admin/appendix.rst

 Parameters:
     1. Path - it specifies path to file

 Returns first line of file content (but no more then 255 characters).
+Only servers which are in MasterServers in agent configuration file have access to this metric.

 The following macros are supported in path and pattern parameters: